TFK70/hyprcircade/README.md

 ### Hyprland

-Recommended option is to start hyprcircade using hyprland's `exec-one` option:
+Recommended option is to start hyprcircade using hyprland's `exec-once` option:

 ```hyprlang
 exec-once = hyprcircade